yuhong90/ready-map/README.md

 Simple implementation of a map wrapper module using Leaflet.

-The aim is to bootstrap the implementing a event-exploratory type map.
+The aim is to bootstrap the implementing of a event-exploratory type map.

 Some custom behaviours implemented in this map wrapper include:
 - Map created with 2 layers - base tiles & markers